12 min read

 Lathering in a bowl or puck of shaving soap can be done in 3 simple steps.
 First, pre-soak your brush so that it's saturated but not dripping wet.
 Then, grab a dime-sized gob of shaving cream and drop it into a bowl (or open the canister if you have a puck) and a few drops of water.
 Finally, swirl it around in the cream for 30-60 seconds (about 50 revolutions) until you have a nice, buttery thick lather.
 You can add water and cream to adjust the consistency.

-Try the bowl and lather method compared to bare-handing it.
+Beginner's Tip: Try the bowl and lather method compared to bare-handing it.
 You'll notice a big difference.
+Remember to map your face with the lather to easily learn if you'll shave with or against the grain.

 The central concept behind the safety razor technique is to shave with the grain first and let gravity do the work.
 Less drag equals less irritation and lets the razor glide but still offers a close shave.